randreu28/infrastructure-mastery/README.md

 ## Introduction

 Welcome to my ✨Infrastructure Mastery project✨.
-This project is designed to provide a **comprehensive learning experience** for Kubernetes, Docker, and Terraform.
+This project is designed to provide a **comprehensive learning experience** for Kubernetes and Docker.

 It follows a three-layered architecture model.
 Each layer is containerized using Docker and orchestrated using Kubernetes.
-The project also demonstrates the use of Terraform for infrastructure as code, and the diagramming using the C4 model of all the system's architecture.
+The project also demonstrates the use of yaml's for infrastructure as code, and the diagramming using the C4 model of all the system's architecture.

 ## Why is this useful to you?